NativeScript/docs-v7/ui/theme.md

 ## Installation

-Run the following command to add the NativeScript core theme to your application:
+As of NativeScript version 2.4, the core theme is installed by default when you start an app using `tns create`.
+However, if you wish to add the theme to a NativeScript app built before 2.4, run the following command:

 ```
 npm install nativescript-theme-core --save